 Most agree breed doesn’t matter as much as temperament and upbringing.
 The popular Maine Coon, originally bred for mousing, has pretty much lost her reputation as a hunter, and breeds like Manx, Persian, and Ragdoll are said to be too “mellow” or “laid back.”
 Breeds that do seem to have a reputation for mousing include the American Shorthair, British Shorthair, and American Polydactyl.
 Athletic breeds like the Bengal and Abyssinian may have the stamina for hunting, but that alone doesn’t guarantee a “good mouser.”
 Many owners say their best mousers are “pound kitties,” who were adopted from a shelter.
-Here are some things to consider:

-- A well-fed cat will hunt for entertainment and catch more prey than a hungry cat; never withhold food from any cat in your care.
+- A well-fed cat will hunt for entertainment and catch more prey than a hungry cat.
+Never withhold food from any cat in your care.

-- Reward your cat for leaving you a “present,” even if it’s disgusting…and keep plastic gloves handy for disposal.
+- Reward your cat for leaving you a “present,” even if it’s disgusting.
+And keep plastic gloves handy for disposal!

 Cats are wonderful companions, as our ancestors in the East knew.
 Having a cat who is also a good mouser is just an added blessing.